autometrics-dev/autometrics-rs/README.md

 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL
 - 🔗 Injects links to live Prometheus charts directly into each function's doc comments
 - 📊 (Coming Soon!)
 Grafana dashboard showing the performance of all instrumented functions
-- 🚨 Generates Prometheus alerting rules using SLO best practices from simple annotations in your code
+- 🚨 Enable Prometheus alerts using SLO best practices from simple annotations in your code
 - ⚙️ Configurable metric collection library (`opentelemetry`, `prometheus`, or `metrics`)
 - ⚡ Minimal runtime overhead